PaulineDelhez/Personal_projects/COVID-19/README.md

 'COVID-19 bar chart race.ipynb' contains the detailed code to build a bar chart race with the total number of COVID-19 deaths per million people.

-'COVID19 bar chart race (GIF)' is the final animated bar chart.
+'COVID19 bar chart race.gif' is the final animated bar chart.